kaiasdad01/sports-analytics-hub/README.md

 ### Consumable Data Marts
 Ultimately, we create 4 consumable data marts:
-- ** team game performance ** - game level stats aggregated by team
+- **team game performance** - game level stats aggregated by team
-- ** player game performance ** - game level stats aggregated by player
+- **player game performance** - game level stats aggregated by player
-- ** team season stats ** - summary of team performance over the course of a season
+- **team season stat** - summary of team performance over the course of a season
-- ** player season stats ** - summary of a player's performance over the course of a season
+- **player season stat** - summary of a player's performance over the course of a season

 These marts are easily queryable, and will serve as primary basis for analytics layer.